 These two regions contain over half of the proxies used in this study.
 The next post will present a global area-weighted composite temperature reconstruction.
 As we did in the previous two posts, we will examine each proxy and reject any that have an average time step greater than 130 years or if it does not cover at least part of the Little Ice Age (LIA) and the Holocene Climatic Optimum (HCO).

 We are looking for coverage from 9000 BP to 500 BP or very close to these values.
 Only simple statistical techniques that are easy to explain will be used.
 Northern hemisphere mid-latitudes Figure 1A, all proxies that meet the basic criteria (resolution and span) Figure 2.
 A Holocene Temperature Reconstruction Part 4: The global reconstruction.
 By Andy May In previous posts (here, here and here), we have shown reconstructions for the Antarctic, Southern Hemisphere mid-latitudes, the tropics, the Northern Hemisphere mid-latitudes, and the Arctic.

+Artifacts.
 New peer reviewed paper says "there appear to have been periods of ice free summers in the central Arctic Ocean" in the early Holocene, about 10-11,000 years ago.
 Leading German Geologist Calls Notion Of “Climate Tipping Points” Scientific Hype By Opportunistic Scientists.